 • Specialty: If your Dr. Jerry Brown is a pediatrician, “jerry brown topeka podiatry” might be a more precise solution.

 • Hospital Name: Of course, be sure to not exclude one of your most value keywords: your hospital’s name!

 Remember, every page on your Website has the potential to be a “home page.”
 If patients are more likely to find you by searching for a physician’s name or specialty, take advantage of it.

 Derek Rudnak | Healthcare Marketing Communications Specialist | AVID Design

 This entry was posted on Wednesday, February 23rd, 2011 at 11:03 am and is filed under Branding.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.